glop102/glopLibs/imageLibrary/README.txt

 Current Support
 Decoding
  - PNG - all types
+ - JPG - all types
  - BMP - v5 type and only for non-indexed color and for 16,24,32 bit pixels Encoding
- - PNG - all types except pallete for images with more than 256 colors
+ - PNG - all types except pallete
  - BMP - v5 type with or without Alpha, and 8bit channels only
+ - JPG - all types

 Current issues
  - Builds my own main for testing, not a library to compile with
  - unstable API - though probably not major changes
  - limited format support
+ - relies on having the system installed with 2 specific libraries

 Planned Format Support
  - PNG - animated
- - Jpeg
- - BMP
  - gif (with a g sound)